From data to knowledge

 This mandate applies equally to research institutions, pharmaceutical and biotechnology entities, clinical actors, competent authorities, and patient organisations.

-Through the consolidation and expert curation of rare-disease data, Orphanet-AISBL produces outputs that meet the requirements of entities engaged in research, health-system planning, regulatory evaluation, and strategic decision-making.
+Through the consolidation and expert curation of rare disease data, Orphanet-AISBL produces outputs that meet the requirements of entities engaged in research, health-system planning, regulatory evaluation, and strategic decision-making.
 In particular, the organisation enables stakeholders to:

 Obtain precise, contextually grounded information in response to defined research, clinical, or policy questions;

-Combine internal datasets with expert-curated Orphanet data to improve analytic robustness and interpretative clarity;
+Combine internal datasets with expert-curated Orphanet data to improve analytic robustness and interpretative clarity.

 Rely on validated, structured knowledge to support the design and implementation of programmes, policies, and interventions.